 AND SHE COULD BE NEXT, THROUGH THE NIGHT,

 THE INFILTRATORS, and THE MOLE AGENT

 Documentary Tracks the History and Legacy of a Groundbreaking Multiethnic Alliance of Community Groups that Changed the Face of 1960s Chicago Politics

-Awards Go to Ten Film and Digital Media Projects
+Awards Go to Fifteen Film and Digital Media Projects

 Discover Why the Bronx Burned in the 1970s and Meet Those who Chose to Resist, Remain and Rebuild